FastHart/iprep/README.md

 This system is running in production on my server.
 You can check system status here: [Iprep Status Page](http://valynkin.ru/iprep)
-If you wish to use my running instance of the iprep as dnsbl, or if you would like to connect to the project to feed data, please write me to <this project name>@valynkin.ru.
+If you wish to use my running instance of the iprep as dnsbl, or if you would like to connect to the project to feed data, please write me to `<this project name>@valynkin.ru`.

 ### General architecture